bixoryai/ai-data-solutions/industry-analytics/presentation/backups/checkpoint_2/README.md

 3. **Key Business Challenges We Solve** - Pain points addressed by the solution
 4. **Our AI-First Approach** - Solution overview with cross-industry AI capabilities
 5. **Industry-Specific AI Applications** - Interactive tabs showing solutions for different industries
-6. **Seamless Enterprise Integration** - AI enhancement capabilities that integrate with existing systems
-7. **The 90-Day Journey to Value** - Timeline showing the implementation journey
-8. **Why Our Company?** - Unique strengths and capabilities that set the company apart
-9. **Next Steps** - Action items to begin the transformation process

 ## UI Features